MileHacker Logo

 • Ride-sharing services like Uber are not widely available or consistently operational in Ajaccio or elsewhere in Corsica.

-• Do not rely on these services for your transportation needs.
+• Don't count on these services for how you get around needs.

 • Licensed taxis remain the main and most reliable on-demand private transport option.